 ARTICLE 1.
 PROPERTY AS CONDOMINIUM PROJECT.

-Cityside Lofts, LLC, (the “Declarant”) created a condominium project pursuant to the Condominium Property Act, Idaho Code 55-1500 et seq., which is more particularly described on Exhibit A, attached hereto and made a part hereof, and as shown on the Plat of The CitySide Lofts Condominiums recorded June 7, 2006, in Book 95 of Plats at Pages 11697-11709, Instrument No. 106090204, official records of Ada County, Idaho, a copy of which is set out as Exhibit B, attached hereto and made a part hereof, as the same may be amended, modified or supplemented from time to time in accordance with this Declaration (the “Plat”).
+CitySide Lofts, LLC, (the “Original Declarant”) created a condominium project pursuant to the Condominium Property Act, Idaho Code 55-1500 et seq., which is more particularly described on Exhibit A, attached hereto and made a part hereof, and as shown on the Plat of The CitySide Lofts Condominiums recorded June 7, 2006, in Book 95 of Plats at Pages 11697-11709, Instrument No. 106090204, official records of Ada County, Idaho, a copy of which is set out as Exhibit B, attached hereto and made a part hereof, as the same may be amended, modified or supplemented from time to time in accordance with this Declaration (the “Plat”).
 The Property, together with all the improvements and structures now or hereafter placed on the Property, are sometimes referred to as the “Project” in this Declaration.

-The Declarant declared that the Property shall be held, used, conveyed, encumbered, leased, occupied, rented and improved subject to the covenants, conditions, restrictions, reservations and easements stated in this Declaration and the Articles and Bylaws of the Association formed in accordance with this Declaration, all of which are in furtherance of the division of the Property into condominium units and common areas and facilities.
+The Original Declarant declared that the Property shall be held, used, conveyed, encumbered, leased, occupied, rented and improved subject to the covenants, conditions, restrictions, reservations and easements stated in this Declaration and the Articles and Bylaws of the Association formed in accordance with this Declaration, all of which are in furtherance of the division of the Property into condominium units and common areas and facilities.
 The covenants, conditions, restrictions, reservations and easements stated in this Declaration shall be deemed to run with the land and be a burden and benefit to Declarant and all persons who own or acquire an interest in the Property or any part thereof, and their grantees, successors, heirs, executors, administrators and assigns.

 ARTICLE 2.
 DEFINITIONS.